 The follicular phase: This phase starts from the first day of your period and ends with ovulation.
 The active hormones in this phase are FSH and LH which help the follicles to ripen and ultimately one of the eggs get matured and prepare itself for the ovulation.

 The ovulation phase: This phase is the shortest of all, which lasts for only 24 hours.
-In the stage the matured egg produced as a result of the follicular phase goes down through the fallopian tube to get fertilized.
+In this stage, the matured egg produced as a result of the follicular phase goes down through the fallopian tube to get fertilized.

 How Will You Know If You are Ovulating?